asmyshlyaev177/state-in-url/packages/urlstate/next/useUrlState/README.md

 ### Parameters:

 - `value?: T | Partial<T> | (currState: T) => T` - Optional new state value or a function that receives the current state and returns the new state.
 - `options?: Options` - Optional options object.
 When `replace` is true it will use router.replace.
-Other nextjs native options for `router`'s push/replace.
+Nextjs `scroll` is `false` by default.